 - Increased CSF pressure may be due to increased intracranial pressure (pressure within the skull).

-- Decreased CSF pressure may be due to spinal cord tumor, shock, fainting, or diabetic coma.
+- Decreased CSF pressure may be due to spinal block, dehydration, or CSF leakage.

 - Increased CSF protein may be due to blood in the CSF, diabetes, polyneuritis, tumor, injury, or any inflammatory or infectious condition.

 - Decreased protein is a sign of rapid CSF production or systemic loss of protein.